Can you take gabapentin with Xanax?

 - Impaired coordination and balance: Combining Xanax and gabapentin elevates the risk of falls and accidents, posing a heightened danger to physical safety.

-- Cognitive problems: The mixture of gabapentin and Xanax increases the risk of cognitive impairment, potentially leading to poor decision-making and risk-taking.
+- Cognitive problems: Mixing gabapentin and Xanax increases the risk of cognitive impairment, potentially leading to poor decision-making and increased risk-taking.

 - Confusion and disorientation: Combining the two medicines increases confusion and disorientation, especially in elderly patients.